Mr. Chedworth Steps Out: Critical

 In later years the film has come to be regarded as one of Ken G Hall's best.
 Paul Byrnes later wrote for Australian Screen Online that:

 Mr Chedworth Steps Out has all the usual elements of a Cinesound entertainment – four or five plotlines, a master villain, even a couple of songs... but it has one element that lifts it above the pack – Cecil Kellaway...
 His performance as the little man who learns to assert himself is one of the best in all the Cinesound films, and Ken Hall's direction is a large part of that success.
 The film is put together with great care and confidence, rather than the haste that mars some of Hall's work.
 Kellaway was playing Hall's favourite type of hero, a nobody who becomes a somebody.
 He was similar to the man he plays in It Isn’t Done (1937) but more downtrodden, and thus capable of more anger and passion.
 Once again, the film has the feel of a Frank Capra film, but this time, Kellaway is able to give us a much more shaded performance, tinged with bitterness and a hint of bile.
 Whether the film remains a comedy is debatable.
 Rita Pauncefort's portrayal of Mrs Chedworth as a nagging social climber and spendthrift is beyond satire, heading for something more caustic.
-The undeclared class warfare in a lot of Ken Hall's films becomes full-scale attack in this film – Mrs Chedworth is a nouveau riche shrew, the object of a special scorn that's not so much humorous as contemptuous... the depiction of Mrs Chedworth feels like the settling of some deep personal score [by Hall].
+The undeclared class warfare in a lot of Ken Hall's films becomes full-scale attack in this film – Mrs Chedworth is a nouveau riche shrew, the object of a special scorn that's not so much humorous as contemptuous... the depiction of Mrs Chedworth feels like the settling of some deep personal score [by Hall].Filmink argued the movie is "not a cohesive a film in the way, say, It Isn’t Done was, or his George Wallace/Dad and Dave movies were.
+Instead, it’s one part well-observed comedy drama... one part Deanna Durbin film... and one part broad comedy... a movie with great stuff in it that feels as though it was rushed into production because that’s when everyone was available and the script probably needed a bit more work.
+Still, it’s absolutely worth watching."